 Partial or Total Tarsorrhaphy: In severe cases of dry eye it is appropriate to consider partial or total surgical closure of the eyelids.
 This is known as a tarsorrhaphy.
 This procedure decreases the surface area that the eye needs to keep lubricated

 Serum Tears: In severe cases of dry eye, the patient’s own serum can be drawn and diluted to produce autologous serum tears.
 These tears contain nutrients and anti-inflammatory components.
 Serum tears have been shown to be effective in improving both clinical signs and patients’ symptoms of severe dry eye disease.

-Contact Lens: Special contact lenses such as the Prosthetic Reconstruction of the Ocular Surface Ecosystem (PROSE) lens can significantly better vision, comfort and ocular surface health in some patients who suffer from severe dry eye.
-The PROSE lens is a scleral contact lens with a central reservoir that is filled with sterile saline and which constantly bathes the cornea in artificial tears.
+Contact Lens: Special contact lenses such as the Prosthetic Reconstruction of the Ocular Surface Ecosystem (PROSE) lens and other scleral contact lenses can significantly improve vision, comfort and ocular surface health in some patients who suffer from severe dry eye.
+The PROSE lens is a custom-made scleral contact lens with a central reservoir that is filled with sterile saline and which constantly bathes the cornea in artificial tears.